RISE Advise

 Emilee Coulter-Thompson

-Dr. Coulter-Thompson is the Managing Director of the Center for Bioethics and Social Sciences in Medicine (CBSSM).
-A public health social worker, she specializes in training health professionals using collaborative learning, anti-oppression philosophy, and mindful leadership to drive sustainable change.
+Dr. Coulter-Thompson is the Managing Director of the Center for History, Humanities, Arts, Social Sciences, and Ethics in Medicine (CBSSM).
+A public health social worker, she specializes in facilitating interdisciplinary health professional trainings using collaborative learning methods, anti-oppression philosophy, and mindful leadership practices to drive sustainable change.

 Janice Firn